Assessing & Enhancing Listening Maturity: A Comprehensive Guide - HRDQ

 • Motivating team members: Team members are much more likely to feel driven to perform at their best if they feel heard.
 At the same time, motivation can have a direct and positive impact on the employee experience.

-At the same time, effective listening can have a tremendously positive impact on your organization when your employees are willing and able to hone their skills.
+At the same time, effective listening can have a tremendously positive impact on your organization when your employees are willing and able to build their skills.
 Some of the benefits of promoting a workplace that engages in effective listening include:

 • Improving accuracy